5.

 Early counselor development centers around grounding in a clinical orientation, an ethical decision making model, cultural competency, and a solid foundation of self-care strategies to prevent burnout.

-Dr. Berkoski practices a systemic and developmental method of clinical supervision.
+Dr. Berkoski practices a systemic and developmental approach to clinical supervision.
 She enters into the Supervisory relationship as a collaborator, educator, gatekeeper, coach, and mentor.
 She advises new clinicians in ways to take the guesswork out of consistent, ethical, and theoretically sound practices of clinical work.

-Amber received her Phd in Counselor Education and Supervision in 2018.
-Amber brings nearly ten years of clinical experience in the counseling field, with five years clinical supervisory experience in a community mental health setting.
+Dr. Berkoski received her PhD in Counselor Education and Supervision in 2019.
+She brings over ten years of clinical experience in the counseling field, with more than eight years of clinical supervisory experience working in the community mental health setting.

-Amber is an Approved Clinical Supervisor and AAMFT Approved Clinical Supervisor.
+Dr. Berkoski maintains licensure as a Marriage and Family Therapist and is an Approved Clinical Supervisor and AAMFT Approved Clinical Supervisor .

 Supervision hourly rates with supporting documentation available upon request.